benjaminsampica/benjaminsampicaStatic/content/authors/ben-sampica/_index.md

 user_groups: []
 ---

+My first experience with computers was watching my oldest brother rig up a baud modem to our brand new Windows 1993 computer and play Warcraft II with his friend across town.
+The resulting thousand-dollar internet bill and my parents anger at my brother taught me nothing - I've been hooked on computers ever since.

 I currently work as a Web Application Developer for Polk County in Des Moines and have been since 2016.
 I utilize the .NET stack to create web applications that help Polk County better serve its residents.

-I graduated from the University of Northern Iowa with a bachelor's degree in Management Information Systems in May of 2016.
-I also graduated in 2012 with a associate's degree as a Computer Support Specialist.